 “Right.”
 She nods solemnly.
 “I went to that hospital party and found no women but mistresses.
 They shunned me like an outcast.
 Can you believe it?”

 “That was one party—”

 “It’s how they are—”

-“And it doesn’t mean that Juan would have been like that!”
+“That doesn’t mean Juan would’ve been like that!”
+Ugh, what a pain.
 I really like Juan Rodriguez.
-He’s far more clever than Derek, and kind, and handsome, and knows how to Salsa without stepping on my feet.
+He’s far more clever than Derek.
+Plus, he’s kind, and handsome, and knows how to salsa without stepping on my feet.

 Mom takes the spoon and points it at me.
 “It’s how they’re raised, if they’re any kind of Puerto Rican.
 I was lucky with your father.
 Very lucky.
 You would not have been so lucky.
-We met in Manhattan, and there are millions of people there and the odds are better.
+We met in Manhattan.
+There’re millions of people there.
+The odds are better.
 You’re in Arkansas, where the options are slim.
 Why can’t you just marry a gringo and make your mother happy?”

 “Oh, Mom,” I say desperately.
 “Can we just drop this?
 I get it already, okay?”

 She gives me a look, then sighs and returns to her pot.
 “Fine.
 Just promise me one thing.”